ZsoltMolnarrr/ProjectileDamage/README.md

 ## Applying projectile damage to weapons

+### Bows and Crossbows

-1. Make sure the inheritance chain of your custom ranged weapon includes the vanilla class `ProjectileWeaponItem` (yarn:`RangedWeaponItem`) or provide a custom implementation of `net.projectile_damage.api.IProjectileWeapon` interface (default implementaion can be found [here](./common/src/main/java/net/projectile_damage/api/IProjectileWeapon.java)).
+1. Make sure your custom Bow or Crossbow inherits from vanilla Bow or Crossbow classes.

 2. Set the projectile damage for your weapon instance, preferably before registering it.
 (Keep in mind, this doesn't fixate the damage output at a constant value, the vanilla behaviour adding randomness will be applied too)